 There are many articles out there that show precisely how to change the chain step by step.

 You’ll find that surge brakes are mainly popular because their workings are solely restricted to the trailer itself.
-All you have to do is to maintain the system from time to time simply.
+All you have to do is to maintain the system from time to time.

-The main areas of maintenance are usually brake lines, brake pads, and brake fluid levels.
+The main maintenance areas are brake lines, pads, and fluid levels.

 Other than that, while your surge brakes are very trustworthy, it is better to avoid speeding, for prevention is always better than cure.
 It is also better to pack your stuff tightly and ensure that inertia doesn’t interfere with the brakes’ working.